wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/setup-tenant-attach-using-configuration-manager/includes/8-view-on-premises-devices.md

 1. In a browser, navigate to [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com).
 2. Click **Devices** > **All Devices**.<br>
-   As previously mentioned, you'll see **ConfigMgr** in the **Managed by** column for devices that have been uplodaded using tenant attach.
+   As previously mentioned, you'll see **ConfigMgr** in the **Managed by** column for devices that have been uploaded using tenant attach.

    [ ![Microsoft Endpoint Manager - All devices](../media/set-up-tenant-attach-using-confirmation-manager-02.png) ](../media/set-up-tenant-attach-using-confirmation-manager-02.png#lightbox)